High School Transition

 Research and Prepare

 Preview and keep track of application dates by organization.
 Some schools may require an entrance exam, teacher recommendations, transcripts, and for public schools, proof of residence as well as immunization information.
 Public schools also require current testing information and evaluations for accommodations or special needs so begin in the fall.
-If you are interested in an IEP or 504, contact the HRS transition coordinator.
+If you are interested in an IEP or 504, contact the HRS transition team.

 There are three high school options: public, independent NAIS accredited, and religious (some religious schools have NWAIS accreditation)